Irish River Walking Cruise

 Our Walking Cruise walks take in The Pilgrims Path, The Slieve Bloom Way, the Arra Mountains and the neolithic Graves of The Leinstermen and The Tain trail on Lough Ree.

 Each of our walks covers between 14-20 km per day, and all are hosted by our professional Walking Guide.

 Shannon Princess glides through countryside little changed through the centuries.
 Its ancient walking trails await your discovery.
 Explore natural stretches of past highways that wind along the Shannon's floodplains and hinterlands.
 Soak up the mystery, myth and drama of Ireland's past as well as the abundance of flora and fauna.

 Day 1: Sunday Quigley’s Marina, Glasson and Lough Ree

-Your Irish story begins when you are met by the Barge Guide at 3pm at The Brooks Hotel – and then transferred by luxury coach to the Shannon Princess in Glasson, Athlone.
+Your Irish story begins when you are met by the Barge Guide at 3pm at the designated Dublin hotel – and then transferred by luxury coach to the Shannon Princess in Glasson, Athlone.
 Here you’re treated to “Cead Mile Failte” - a hundred thousand welcomes – as the barge Captain and crew welcome you on board our floating luxury hotel with a special champagne reception.